Janusz C. Szajna

-Janusz C. Szajna - Polish entrepreneur, scientist and university professor.
-He contributes to the field of computer science, including advising to 'Commission for Digitization, Innovation and Modern Technologies' of the Polish government.
+Janusz C. Szajna is a Polish entrepreneur, scientist and university professor.
+He contributes to the field of computer science, including advising the 'Commission for Digitization, Innovation and Modern Technologies' of the Polish government.

 Career

 Szajna was the organizer and the first Director of the Computer Engineering and Electronic Department at University of Zielona Góra.
 At present, he is the lecturer at the Faculty of Mechanical Engineering of the University of Zielona Góra.

 Szajna was the co-founder of ADB Group (Advanced Digital Broadcast) (SWX:ADBN), an Information and communications technology company operating in the field of Digital TV.
-Between 1995 and 2012, President of ADB Poland – ADB Group Corporate R&D Center, which developed software and hardware for Set-top boxes, employing over 500 ICT engineers.
+Between 1995 and 2012, he was the President of ADB Poland – ADB Group Corporate R&D Center, which developed software and hardware for Set-top boxes, employing over 500 ICT engineers.
 Under the leadership of Szajna, the ADB R&D Team received numerous awards, including Cable & Satellite International Product of the Year, Crowned TV Innovator of the Year & Best set-top box technology provider by IMS RESEARCH, Product of the Year by IBC and IPTV World Series Awards.

-Szajna is the founder, and since 2013, President of Digital Technology Poland (DTP), an R&D company in the field of smart industry.
+Szajna is the founder, and since 2013, the President of Digital Technology Poland (DTP), an R&D company in the field of smart industry.
 He also holds a position in the scientific supervisory board of the EU-funded, multimillion projects granted to DTP.